sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>A man dies still if he has done nothing, as one who has done much.</h3 quote>
+<h3 quote align='center'>The best way to make your dreams come true is to wake up.</h3 quote>

 ---